Kaden-SL/finalgame/README.md

 - Clicking the gear icon opens the menu, which has a fullscreen button

 ## No mobile-specific technical issues blocking completability of the game
-- IOS devices have issues with Itch HTML5 games, it functions perfectly on Android However
+- IOS devices have issues with Itch HTML5 games, it functions perfectly on Android however

 ## Player can learn controls from within the game while full screen
 - Buttons are apparent immediately and remain present while full-screened.
 You also get a text indicator to allow you to move